 How to overcome the imposter syndrome

-Over the years, I’ve come up with ways to overcome feeling like a fraud.
-My techniques work in every industry.
-Since I try so many new things, I’m always using my techniques.
+Over the years, I’ve come up with many ways to overcome feeling like a fraud.
+I use these techniques myself, and they work in every industry too.

 I will say though, my techniques aren’t all easy.
 You need to change how you think.
 Also, you need to break certain bad habits you have.

-And, sometimes feeling like a fraud never goes away.
+And let me tell you, sometimes feeling like a fraud never goes away.
 That’s the reality.
-But, the feeling will subdue overtime.
-To speed up the process, use my 6 techniques.
-They will help you!
+But, the feeling will subdue over time.

 No matter how well you follow my techniques, you’ll always feel like a fraud if you can’t program.
-Some can fake it, but over time the truth comes out.
+Some can fake it, but over time the truth will come out.